Skip to main content

 This calculator provides estimates for planning purposes.
 Actual investment returns, market volatility, fees, and inflation rates vary.
 Past performance doesn't guarantee future results.
 Always consult with a financial advisor.

 Compound interest is the process where your investment earns returns not just on your initial principal, but also on the accumulated interest from previous periods.
-Albert Einstein allegedly called it "the eighth wonder of the world" because those who understand it earn it, and those who don't pay it.
-This exponential growth mechanism is the foundation of long-term wealth building and explains why starting early makes such a dramatic difference in your financial outcomes.
+It's often described as one of the most powerful concepts in finance because of its exponential growth potential over time.
+This mechanism is the foundation of long-term wealth building and helps explain why starting early can make such a significant difference in financial outcomes.

 Unlike simple interest (which only earns returns on your principal), compound interest creates a snowball effect where your money grows faster over time.
 For example, $10,000 invested at 8% annual interest for 30 years grows to $100,627 with compound interest, versus only $34,000 with simple interest—a difference of $66,627 purely from compounding.
 This difference becomes even more dramatic when you add regular monthly or annual contributions to your investment.